-Effective October 5, 2011, the Company entered into an Exclusive Patent License Agreement (the "Patent License Agreement") with the NIH, an agency of the U.S. Public Health Service within the Department of Health and Human Services, which was subsequently amended on February 9, 2015 and October 2, 2015.
-Pursuant to the Patent License Agreement, as amended, the NIH granted the Company licenses, including exclusive, co-exclusive, and non-exclusive licenses, to certain technologies relating to autologous TIL adoptive cell therapy products for the treatment of metastatic melanoma, lung, breast, bladder, and HPV-positive cancers (the "Indications").
-The Patent License Agreement required the Company to pay royalties based on a percentage of net sales (which percentage is in the mid-single digits), a percentage of revenues from sublicensing arrangements, and lump sum benchmark royalty payments on the achievement of certain clinical and regulatory milestones for each of the Indications and other direct costs incurred by the NIH pursuant to the agreement.
+The Company entered into an Exclusive Patent License Agreement (the "Patent License Agreement") with the NIH, an agency of the U.S. Public Health Service within the Department of Health and Human Services, in 2011, as amended in 2015.
+Pursuant to the Patent License Agreement, as amended, the NIH granted the Company licenses, including exclusive, co-exclusive, and non-exclusive licenses, to certain technologies relating to autologous tumor infiltrating lymphocyte adoptive cell therapy products for the treatment of metastatic melanoma, lung, breast, bladder and HPV-positive cancers.

 Effective May 6, 2021, the Company entered into an Amended and Restated Patent License Agreement with NIH (the "Amended and Restated Patent License Agreement"), which includes the grant of additional exclusive, worldwide patent rights in the Indications to cytokine-tethered TIL technology, and expands the non-exclusive, worldwide field of use to all cancers.
-The Amended and Restated Patent License Agreement requires the Company to pay royalties based on a percentage of net sales in jurisdictions where patent rights exist, which percentage can fall into a tier that may be less than one percent to mid-single digits depending upon certain events, including the exclusivity of the rights, and a percentage of revenues from sublicensing arrangements, and the Company expects lower overall royalty payments as a result.
+The Amended and Restated Patent License Agreement requires the Company to pay royalties based on a percentage of net sales in jurisdictions where patent rights exist, which percentage can fall into a tier that may be less than one percent to mid-single digits depending upon certain events, including the exclusivity of the rights, and the Company expects lower overall royalty payments as a result.
 The Company also agreed to potential milestone payments on the achievement of certain clinical, regulatory, and commercial sales milestones for each of the Indications and other direct costs incurred by the NIH pursuant to the Amended and Restated Patent License Agreement.
-The Company anticipates making a milestone payment in the low single-digit millions of dollars in conjunction with the approval of a Biologics License Application for any of its product candidates covered by the Amended and Restated Patent License Agreement.
+The Company anticipates making milestone payments, including a payment in the low-single-digit millions of dollars in conjunction with the approval of a Biologics License Application for any of its product candidates covered by the Amended and Restated Patent License Agreement.
 The term of the Amended and Restated Patent License Agreement continues until the expiry of the last-to-expire patent rights licensed thereunder, and the agreement contains standard termination provisions.